 - hear cases relating to IP rights infringement;

-- declare the invalidity of IP rights; and
+- assess the invalidity of IP rights; and

 - decide on appeals of INPI decisions.

-Despite the specialised nature of the court, this usually does not preclude the appointment of external experts in most patent cases, either as part of expert panels or as assistants to the court.
+Despite the specialised nature of the IP Court, this usually does not preclude the appointment of external experts in most patent cases, either as part of expert panels or as assistants to the court.